 9. Throw Away Expired Foods

-You never use Worcestershire sauce — except that one time.
-Go through your refrigerator and pantry and ditch or donate anything past its prime or that you won't use.
+You've never used Worcestershire sauce after that one time.
+Go through your refrigerator and pantry, and ditch or donate anything past its prime or that you won't use.

 10. Stack Your Pantry Staples